KrisNguyen135/KrisNguyen135.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a first-year Ph.D. student in Computer Science at the [McKelvey School of Engineering at Washington University in St. Louis](https://engineering.wustl.edu/mckelvey/Pages/default.aspx), co-advised by [Prof. Sanmay Das](https://www.cse.wustl.edu/~sanmay/) and [Prof. Roman Garnett](https://www.cse.wustl.edu/~garnett/).
-Prior to this, I received a dual degree in Computer Science and Mathematics, with a minor in Philosophy from [DePauw University](http://depauw.edu/).
+Prior to this, I received a double degree in Computer Science and Mathematics, with a minor in Philosophy from [DePauw University](http://depauw.edu/).
 My research interests are in algorithm design and decision-making theory under uncertainty.

 I am also an avid programmer and a Python enthusiast.
 Aside from research, I often write about data science, scientific computing, and Python programming.

 My CV, last updated in January 2020, can be found [here](http://KrisNguyen135.github.io/files/CV.pdf).

-Though not a student at the school, I was recently introduced to the __Reasonable Person Principle__ at the School of Computer Science at CMU and fully endorse it:
+Though not a student at the school, I was introduced to and am a fan of the __Reasonable Person Principle__ at the School of Computer Science at CMU:
 - Everyone will be reasonable.
 - Everyone expects everyone else to be reasonable.
 - No one is special.
 - Do not be offended if someone suggests you are not being reasonable.

-# News
+# Recent news

-Latest 5 (the complete list can be found [here](http://KrisNguyen135.github.io/news/)):
+__February 2020__: I'm excited to announce that the online course that I've been designing for the past couple of months, [Deep learning with Google Colab](https://www.udemy.com/course/deep-learning-with-google-colab/), has recently been published on Udemy.

 __December 2019__: I was selected to serve on the [Liberman Graduate Center Advisory Committee](https://graduateschool.wustl.edu/liberman-center) at WashU.